OSOSystem/oso-docs/README.md

 * https://www.vivatar.com/
 * https://wayguard.de/

 This is by far no deal breaker.
-It only shows clearly that there is a need for projects in this domain.
+It only shows clearly that there is a need for projects in this domain. :couple_with_heart:

-As we are handling with senstive data we want to provide total transparency which is only possible with an open source approach in our opinion.
+As we are handling senstive data we want to provide total transparency which is only possible with an open source approach.

 ### Future development goals
 Here a quick writeup to outline our future goals
-* We want to host the oso project as a service which can be used by everyone (free of course)
+* We want to host the OSO project as a service which can be used by everyone (free of course)
 * Providing smartphone apps for help-providers and help-requesters (for Android and iOS)
 * Supporting more devices